Velominds/Velominds/README.md

 Summary
 Green power generation, storage and distribution will be composed of millions of small, decentralised power sources of producers and consumers, the prosumers.
-In such systems, it will be important to connect efficient batteries to secure and instantaneous, autonomous green energy transactions across prosumers as energy mar- ket conditions change.
+In such systems, it will be important to connect efficient decentralized micro-energy power generators and batteries to secure autonomous green energy transactions across prosumers as energy market conditions change.
 We aim to connect prosumers to a decentralized ebike energy-to-grid platform (DEEP) using blockchain technology.
-We introduce an integrated smart-testnet mini-grid connecting electric hubs to open-source energy blockchain platforms containing producers and consumers.
+We introduce an integrated smart-testnet mini-grid connecting pedal power gearbox turbine generators to open-source energy blockchain platforms containing producers and consumers.
 We outline the bottlenecks, the improvements needed, and a roadmap for the future of coupling ebike networks to decentralized open-source computer and power networks.

-—idea———————
+————————----- Milestones -----------------------------------------------------------------
+1. Data analysis: Power-rpm-speed curves (humans)
+2. Prototype: Pedal power gearbox turbine (Power-rpm-speed curves)
-Multi-platform app to connect ebike dual battery to blockchain energy platforms

-(i.e., Hyperledger fabric, Tobalaba, Grid+, Powr) —————————-
+3. Blockchain: Connecting ebike gearbox power generator to decentralized energy platforms (i.e., Hyperledger fabric, Tobalaba, Grid+, Powr) —————————---------------------------------------------------------------------------------

-—-interdisciplinarity—————————————————–
+— Interdisciplinarity—————————————————–

-Network science: integration among different kind of networks and vision
+Network and data science: integration networks and data (urban, bicyle, power and energy distribution)

-computer science: blockchain–app code and VESC open-software
+Computer science: blockchain–app code and VESC open-software

-electric engineer: dual battery, inverters and micro-grids
+Electric engineer: pedal power gearbox turbine, inverters, generators and micro-grids

 ————————————————————————-